pobitrodeb/php_24/README.md

-# php_24
+# php_day23
-Database Connect to php project.
+How to get the Image file from the input.